-Hyperbaric oxygen treatment (HBOT) can help block the action of harmful bacteria and strengthens the body’s immune system.
-In this treatment, you enter a special chamber to breathe in pure oxygen to fill your blood with oxygen to repair tissues and restore normal body function.
+Hyperbaric oxygen treatment (HBOT) can help block the action of harmful bacteria and strengthen the body’s immune system.
+In this treatment, you enter a special chamber full of pure oxygen.
+Breathing in pure oxygen helps fill your blood with oxygen to repair tissues and restore normal body function.
 HBOT can disable the toxins and help improve the ability of white blood cells to find and destroy invaders.
-Recent studies have shown that functional brain scans are abnormal in mold-exposed patients and improve after (HBOT.)15
+Recent studies have shown that abnormal brain scans in mold-exposed patients have improved after HBOT.11

 Strengthen Your Immune System with an Optimal Diet

 If you haven’t been optimizing your diet, now is the time to start.
 It’s especially crucial for those with mycotoxin poisoning to avoid more toxic substances that will compromise your detox pathways.
-That way, your body can spend its energy eliminating the mycotoxins rather than working overtime to keep up with clearing out toxic foods you introduce at every meal.
-Steer clear of chemical-packed fast foods as well as mercury-laden fish.
+That way, your body can spend all its energy eliminating the mycotoxins rather than working overtime to keep up with clearing out toxic foods you introduce at every meal.
+Steer clear of inflammatory foods such as grains and legumes, nightshades, gluten, and dairy.

 Manage Your Stress

 You are going through an incredibly difficult time — believe me, I know how you feel.
-Overcoming mold illness was one of the most difficult periods of my life.
-At this time, not only is your body under extreme stress from the inflammation that comes with mold illness, but you’re also under a lot of mental stress from trying to figure out what is wrong, moving to a clean environment, and discarding your possessions.
+Overcoming mycotoxin poisoning was one of the most difficult periods of my life.
+At this time, not only is your body under extreme stress from the inflammation that comes with mold poisoning, you’re also under a lot of mental stress from trying to figure out what is wrong, moving to a clean environment, and discarding your possessions.

 Learn and practice stress-reduction techniques including meditation, deep breathing, or gentle yoga.
 Feeling isolated is a big source of stress for many.
 Remember that you are not alone.
 Reach out to friends and family, and join my community to find others who are dealing with toxic mold exposure or mycotoxin poisoning as well.

 Consider adding my Adrenal Support supplement to your daily routine.
 It’s rich in adaptogenic herbs that support a balanced production of cortisol production — your fight-or-flight hormone that remains elevated when you’re under constant stress.
 Adaptogens also help modulate cellular sensitivity to stress hormones, thereby encouraging a more robust and healthy response to stress overall.
 I’ve also included L-Tyrosine, an amino acid needed to support catecholamine production, which is crucial for those dealing with chronic stress.

 Finally, be confident that you will regain your health.
-I, and many, many people who have followed The Myers Way®, have found the source of their symptoms and made a full recovery from mycotoxin poisoning.
+I, and many, many others who have followed The Myers Way®, have found the source of their symptoms and made a full recovery from mycotoxin poisoning.
 You can, too.

 For more information